pfeinsper/21b-indago-rfid-conformance-tester/docs-src/team.md

 ## Alexandre Almeida Edington

 Computer engineering student in the 9th period, passionate about front-end development and user experience.
-Responsible for this project’s GitHub-pages and Doxygen documentation.
+Mainly responsible for this project’s GitHub-pages and Doxygen documentation.

 ## Bruno Signorelli Domingues